Ales Bialiatski: International recognition

 Bialiatski was declared civil rights defender of the year by the Swedish Civil Rights Defenders group in 2014.
 In 2020, he shared Right Livelihood Award, widely known as "Alternate Nobel Prize" with Nasrin Sotoudeh, Bryan Stevenson, and Lottie Cunningham Wren.
 In December of the same year, Bialiatski was named among the representatives of the Belarusian opposition, and honored with the Sakharov Prize by the European Parliament.

 Bialiatski has received honorary citizenship from the cities of Genoa (in 2010), Paris (in 2012), and Syracuse, Sicily (in 2014).

 In 2022, Bialiatski was awarded the 2022 Nobel Peace Prize along with organisations Memorial and Centre for Civil Liberties.
 Prior to his 2022 award of the Nobel Peace Prize, Bialiatski was nominated five times unsuccessfully, including in 2006 and 2007.
 In 2012, he was again nominated for the Nobel Peace Prize, but the prize was awarded to the European Union.
 In February 2013, he was nominated by the Norwegian MP Jan Tore Sanner.
 In 2014, members of the Polish Parliament nominated Bialiatski for the Nobel Peace Prize.
 The nomination was signed by 160 Polish MPs.

 Following the awarding of the 2022 Nobel Peace Prize, members of the Belarusian opposition celebrated it, with Sviatlana Tsikhanouskaya saying in a Tweet, "The prize is an important recognition for all Belarusians fighting for freedom & democracy.
 All political prisoners must be released without delay."

 References in art and media

-In 2013 Dmitri Plax produced a play about Bialiatski for the Swedish Radio.